srph/paypal-ipn/README.md

 PayPalIPN
 ======

+**Broken** (as of 08/29/2014), please do not use.
+This was never unit-tested or manually tested with an application.
+However, this may serve as a reference for future design patterns (if ever it made sense).

 Inspired by [PHP-PayPal-IPN](https://github.com/Quixotix/PHP-PayPal-IPN) by [Quixotix](https://github.com/Quixotix).
 Although the library was working,, I thought it needed some rewrite.
 I also wanted to rewrite it in my style.
 The library also seemed to have been unupdated for years.
 Additionally, it has no composer implementation.
 If am wrong about anything, I stand corrected.

 ### By default, SSL and sandbox mode is switched off.